Looking for a way to connect with the Lake?

 LWA advocates for public policy by promoting conservation, preservation and protection for Lake Winnipesaukee and it’s surrounding watershed.
 As part of our advocacy efforts we track new bills that are being proposed to the New Hampshire State Legislature, provide updates on bill status and encourage the public to voice their opinions to their state representatives.

-Your correspondence should include the following:
+Your testimony, in person or online, should include the following:

 1.)
 Introduce yourself and explain why you are writing in a polite and respectful manner.